Southlands College, Galle: School crest and motto

+School Crest

-School crest appears firstly on the outer cover page of the Diamond college magazine (1885–1945) during the period of Miss Edith Ridge.
+The first appearance of the school crest was on the outer cover page of the Diamond college magazine (1885–1945) during the period of Miss Edith Ridge.

 After the school was vested in the Government the crest was changed.
 The Letter in the centre of the crest was changed and instead of the letter ‘S’ the Sinhala letter ‘SA’ was installed on the centre of the crest (1962–1976).

-During the other periods no difference is visible in the crest but we could see an evolution of the crest at different times.
-The crest was printed in red on many magazines and printed matter before 1976 but after 1977 red and silver colours had been used for the crest.
-For the first time we come across the crest and the motto together in the magazine published in 1956.
-The significant feature found in this magazine is that the Sinhalese words are indicated on the top of the crest and the English wordings had been printed at the bottom.
-This becomes more important since this had been done by the Principals during a period under Methodist missionary management.
+The crest was printed in red on many magazines and printed matter before 1976.
+After 1977, red and silver colours had been used for the crest.
+In 1956, the crest and the motto are seen together in the magazine.
+Also in this magazine, the Sinhalese words are indicated on the top of the crest and the English wordings had been printed at the bottom.
+In historical context, the school was under Methodist missionary management during the period in which it was published.

 After 1977 and up to now the English motto ‘Knit together in love and service’ is indicated on the crest but the Sinhalese words had been omitted.